vicramon/ember-tutorial/chapters/searching-leads.md

 Let's create a search box that will instantly search leads by name as we type.

-The neat thing about this, as you'll see, is that this can be accomplished in a very clean manner with a surprisingly small amount of code.
+The neat thing about this, as you'll see, is that it can be accomplished in a very clean manner with a surprisingly small amount of code.
 That, my friend, is the beauty of Ember.

 ## Add the Search Field